boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Label Maximum Width

-This option allows you to set a `maximum width` for the axis labels, and also it can be made customizable when the `trim axis label` option is enabled.
+This option allows you to set a `maximum width` for the axis labels, and it can be made customizable when the `trim axis` label option is enabled.

 ![Label maximum width](/static/assets/visualizing-data/visualization-widgets/images/line-chart/maximum-label-width.png)